-7.2.28 Read Unique ID Number (4Bh)
+7.2.42 Read Unique ID Number (4Bh)

-The Read Unique ID Number instruction accesses a factory-set read-only 64-bit number that is unique to each XM25QH64C device.
+The Read Unique ID Number instruction accesses a factory-set read-only 64-bit number that is unique to each XM25QH256C device.
 The ID number can be used in conjunction with user software methods to help prevent copying or cloning of a system.
-The Read Unique ID instruction is initiated by driving the /CS pin low and shifting the instruction code "4Bh" followed by a four bytes of dummy clocks.
-After which, the 64-bit ID is shifted out on the falling edge of CLK as shown in Figure 32(the data will always be FFh when read after the 64-bit ID).
+The Read Unique ID instruction is initiated by driving the /CS pin low and shifting the instruction code "4Bh" followed by a four bytes of dummy clocks(five dummy when the device is operating in 4-Byte Address Mode).
+After which, the 64-bit ID is shifted out on the falling edge of CLK as shown in Figure 46.

-Figure 32.
+Figure 46.
 Read Unique ID Number Instruction (SPI Mode only)